 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e, with Scope 1 emissions at about 1,039,346,000 kg CO2e, Scope 2 emissions at approximately 7,796,000 kg CO2e, and Scope 3 emissions at around 567,191,000 kg CO2e.
-This reflects a significant commitment to reducing greenhouse gas emissions across its operations.
+In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e, with emissions distributed across various scopes: 1,039,346,000 kg CO2e from Scope 1, 7,796,000 kg CO2e from Scope 2, and 567,191,000 kg CO2e from Scope 3.
+This reflects a commitment to reducing its carbon footprint significantly.
 Tesco has set ambitious targets to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
-In the near term, the company aims to reduce absolute Scope 1 and 2 emissions by 82.6% by FY2032 from a FY2015 baseline.
-Additionally, Tesco is committed to reducing absolute Scope 3 emissions by 55% by FY2032 from a FY2019 baseline.
-Specific targets include a 39.4% reduction in Scope 3 emissions related to forest, land, and agriculture (FLAG) by FY2032, with a commitment to no deforestation in its primary commodities by FY2025.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions by FY2050 from the FY2015 baseline, and a similar 90% reduction in Scope 3 emissions by FY2050 from the FY2019 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Tesco's commitment to sustainable practices in the retail sector.
+The company aims to reduce absolute Scope 1 and 2 emissions by 90% from a FY2015 baseline by 2050, and Scope 3 emissions by 90% from a FY2019 baseline.
+In the near term, Tesco commits to an 82.6% reduction in Scope 1 and 2 emissions by FY2032 and a 55% reduction in Scope 3 emissions by the same year.
+Additionally, Tesco has pledged to eliminate deforestation linked to its primary commodities by FY2025.
+These initiatives align with the Science Based Targets initiative (SBTi) and demonstrate Tesco's commitment to sustainable practices and climate action.

 Access structured emissions data, company-specific emission factors, and source documents